 Painting with a brush makes it easier to work the paint into the irregular surface of breeze blocks.
 However, it’s an arduous job using a paint brush alone.

 There’s no point using your best quality brush for this kind of work – it’s a case of never mind the quality, feel the width!
-With large areas to cover, a broad brush with synthetic bristles will do the job.
+A broad brush with synthetic bristles is best for painting large areas.

 If you use a roller, the fat fluffy ones are best for getting into the gaps and filling the holes in the surface of the blocks.